Lednerb/bilberry-hugo-theme/README.md

 The `link` post type always links to an external site and can be used with or without a background image.

-### Repost Article/Duplicated Content
+### Reposted Article/Duplicated Content
 If you need to repost an article from another website, or if you have duplicate content on your own site for SEO reasons, you should link this content to the original URL.
 To do so, define the `original_url` front matter variable in your post, for example:
 ```
 original_url: "https://example.org/path/to/content"
 ```

 ### Calculated Reading Time
-To override the automatically calculated read time for a post, you can use the following front matter variable:
+To override the automatically calculated reading time for a post, you can use the `readingTime` front matter variable, for example:
 ```
 readingTime: 7 # integer value in  minutes
 ```

-### Summary Breaks
+### Summary Splits
-You can influence the summary output on the listing pages (such as the home page or the category or tag pages) in different ways:

-- You don't set a manual summary break. <br>
+There are three options for how Hugo can generate summaries of content which will be used as a short version in summary views, such as a home page and tags or categories pages.

+#### Automatic Summary Split
-Hugo will care for you and generates a summary as well as a _Continue reading_ link.
+Using first 70 words of your content, Hugo automatically generates the summary followed by the _Continue reading_ link.

-- You set a manual break via `<!--more-->` <br>
-Just write your content and if you want to break use the code snippet to tell Hugo to break here.

-- You want to display the full article without a _Continue reading_ link <br>
-In this case, set the option `noSummary: true` in the header area (Front Matter) of your `.md` file.
+#### Manual Summary Split
+Add the `<!--more-->` summary divider to your content.
+Any content before the divider will be used by Hugo as a summary of that content.
+The generated summary will also be followed by the _Continue reading_ link.

+#### Front Matter Summary Split
-- You can define a summary that differs from the first content lines <br>
-Use the `summary: "Here goes my summary"` Front Matter variable. <br>
+To define a summary that differs from the text that starts your article, use the `summary` front matter variable, for example, `summary: "Here goes my summary"`.
-In this case no _Continue reading_ link will be displayed.
+This summary will also be followed by the _Continue reading_ link.

+#### No Summary Split
+If you want to display the entire article without the _Continue Reading_ link, set the `noSummary` variable to `true` in your content file.

 ### Table of Contents(TOC)
-To enable the automatic creation of a table of contents(TOC), set the `toc` front matter variable to true in your article.
+To enable the automatic creation of a table of contents(TOC), set the `toc` front matter variable to `true` in your article.
 If the article's markdown contains appropriate headings, Hugo will generate a table of content at the beginning of the article.

 By default, a TOC is generated if the content's word count is greater than **400**.
 The `tocMinWordCount` parameter defines this value in the `config.toml` configuration file.

 The headings that are taken into account for a TOC are from _H2_ (##) to _H5_ (#####) inclusive.
 Also, if you want to display a TOC at a specific point in your article, set the `toc` front matter variable to false, and use the `toc` shortcode like this:
 ```markdown
 {{< toc >}}
 ```

 ### Series Taxonomy ###
 In case you want to group some articles as a series, you have to add the `series` front matter variable to each article and set its value to the name of the series, for example, `series: "My New Super Series"`.